... on the floor laughing my freaking ass off ...

 NOTE: these graphs are at a single frequency [1kHz] and in a single board.
 Add in channel to channel component vagaries, power supply deltas, bias points and inherent tube frequency response inconsistencies, the probably of rolling transferability between systems approaches zero.

 One may like the way a particular tube combination sounds in one's system, but it is wholly irresponsible to claim transferability.
-One user may have 1000 hours on their drivers and and another 4000 with completely different topology, power tubes, output transformers, feedback point and value.
+One user may have 1000 hours on their drivers and another 4000 with completely different topology, power tubes, output transformers, feedback point and value.
 Speakers alone have a greater effect on the sound when combined with a particular output transformer.

 Splitter